The Mission

 VHTRC Women’s Half Marathon, Saturday September 11, 2021 Results

-5. People are strange… I’ve run this race 7 times and never before has a random hiker guy tried to box me off a bridge when I said “Excuse me, coming by”.
-When I sidled around him and explained I was running a race he spat I don’t fucking care and still tried to block me out.
+My run-in with a hiker.
+I’ve run the Women’s Half 7 times and never before has a random hiker guy tried to box me off a bridge when I said “Excuse me, coming by”.
+When I sidled around him and explained I was running a race he spat I don’t fucking care and still tried to block me on the bridge.
 This little exchange occurred 5 minutes after I didn’t get my gel at Fountainhead.
-He perhaps did not realize he was messing with a hungry, adrenalined marmot who felt like shoving his wide arse entirely off the bridge.
-But I settled for flashing him the bird as I crossed and trotted away.
+He was lucky I didn’t push him off, being a hungry, adrenalined marmot.
+I settled for flashing him the bird and trotting off the bdige.
 I saw him on the return trip and flashed a big smile “You again!”
 He had not made it very far.

-6. Bjorn is ready to join VHTRC.
-He immediately got the concept of trail racing and started blasting down the single track, running his own little course over a bridge and back at least 10 times.
-He fell on the roots more times than not, but each time he dusted off and shrieked “I’m okay!”.
-Eventually he asked me why he didn’t get to have a race number so I found Sheila’s and pinned it to his shirt.
+Bjorn is ready to join VHTRC.
+After the race, my three-year old son Bjorn wanted to blast down the single track, running his own little course over a bridge and back at least 10 times.
+Each time he fell on the roots, he dusted off and shrieked “I’m okay!”.
+Eventually he asked me why he didn’t get to have a race number so I found one and pinned it to his shirt.
 Next year we should have a kid’s 50 meter dash.

 Bjorn chases me down the finish chute.
 I won’t be able to outrun him for long!